Novando/byfood/be/README.md

 # Byfood Assignment Backend Section

 ## Prerequisite
 - PostgreSQL
 - `make` command on terminal
 - Go version 1.21.6 (or using Go Version Manager)

 ## How to Run
 - Create a PostgresSQL database
+- Duplicate `./config/.env.example` named `./config/.env.local`, fill the value of the variable accordingly
 - Install the project simply by executing :
 ```bash
 make install